-Stephen LoBianco enters his second season at the helm of the Spartans after taking the reigns of the program in August of 2013.
-LoBianco had served as a Spartan assistant three years prior to him taking over the cross country and track & field programs.
+Stephen LoBianco enters his sixth season at the helm, and tenth year, with the Spartans after taking the reigns of the program in August of 2013.

 LoBianco's 2010 inaugural season with the Spartan cross country squad proved a tremendous one as he saw Mandy Parshall capture York's first-ever individual conference championship in women's cross country.
 Additionally, he helped the Green and White to a pair of quality third-place team finishes at the annual Capital Athletic Conference Cross Country Championships.

 During 2011, LoBianco helped mentor Tim Hartung and Steven Childres, as they went 1-2 at the CAC Championships as the Spartans earned their first ever Cross Country championship.
 Hartung continued his great season with a ninth place finish at NCAA regionals.
 LoBianco also helped guide Hartung to York’s first ever individual appearance in the NCAA Division III Championships.

 As year three progressed, LoBianco saw the Men’s Cross Country team win its second straight CAC Championships, with Hartung repeating as CAC individual champion.
 Hartung continued his success at NCAA Regionals where he placed a program high of 5th while helping the Men’s team to a finish of 7th.
 LoBianco then helped coach Hartung to York’s first ever NCAA Cross Country All-American, as Hartung finished 7th at NCAA Cross Country Nationals.